SiriusCyrus/Fahrschule-Theory/SPECIAL SITUATIONS.md

 - ~~All cars driving in the same direction must follow the police car.~~
 - ~~Only heavy goods transports must follow the police car.~~

+**You are overtaken by a police vehicle, which pulls in immediately in front of you.
+The words “BITTE FOLGEN” (PLEASE FOLLOW) appear illuminated in red on the roof.
+To whom does this apply?**
+- ~~To all vehicles in my lane.~~
+- To me.
+- ~~For police and rescue vehicles following behind.~~

+**What does it mean when the flashing blue light of a vehicle is switched on but not the siren?**
+- Warning of Fire Brigade in action.
+- Warning of an accident or other dangers.
+- ~~A breakdown vehicle is on duty and on its way to its destination.~~

+**What kind of flashing blue light (without siren) mean?**
+- The vehicle is on duty.
+You should give way.
+- ~~Without a siren, flashing blue light does not mean anything.~~
+- Advance warning of a closed convoy.

+**Police signaling disc is displayed towards you from a vehicle driving in front of you.
+What does it mean?**
+- I have to follow the vehicle until it stops.
+- I may not overtake the vehicle.
+- ~~I have to turn in the direction indicated.~~

+**You are overtaken by a police vehicle, which pulls in immediately in front of you.
+The words “BITTE FOLGEN” (PLEASE FOLLOW) appear illuminated in red on the roof.
+What should you do?**
+- I have to follow the police vehicle.
+- I have to stop if police vehicle stops.
+- ~~I have to allow the engine to continue running once I have stopped.~~

+**How can you get help on an autobahn?**
+- Use an emergency call box.
+- Dial 112 or 110.
+- From the autobahn service areas.

+**You are involved in a traffic accident.
+What are you obliged to do?**
+- I have to provide my name and address upon demand to those entitled to this information.
+- I have to inform the other persons involved that I was also involved in the accident.
+- I have to move promptly to the side of the roadway if damage is minor.

+**A vehicle driver has slightly damaged another vehicle, and unlawfully leaves the scene.
+What consequence could this have?**
+- A withdrawal of the driving license or a driving ban.
+- An order to undergo a medical/psychological examination.
+- A fine or imprisonment.

+**Several deer run across the road in front of your vehicle.
+What must you reckon with?**
+- There could be stragglers following the herd.
+- ~~There is no reason to expect any more animals.~~
+- The herd may come back and cross the road again.

+**You are involved in an accident in a carpark.
+The vehicle damage is minor.
+Everyone involved agrees that the police do not need to be informed.
+What would be helpful now for the claims process?**
+- Describing the cause of the accident in the accident report.
+- Exchanging the necessary details with those involved.
+- Photographing the scene of the accident from a number of angles.

+**How could a dangerous situation arise?**
+- ~~By having lights turned on during the day.~~
+- Through vehicles at a standstill.
+- Through failure to maintain suitable speed.

+**You are driving on a new road through a woodland area.
+What must you reckon with?**
+- ~~There is no reason to expect accidents involving game animals on new roads.~~
+- Game animals unexpectedly crossing the roadway.
+- An obstruction caused by an accident involving a game animal.

+**What are you obliged to do, if you are involved in a road traffic accident?**
+- I have to provide aid if anyone has been injured.
+- I have to stop and determine the consequence of the accident.
+- I have to secure the scene of the accident.

+**You are involved in an accident.
+What document must to present to the other person involved in the accident, if requested?**
+- The registration certificate Part I or the operating permit.
+- ~~The liability insurance contract.~~
+- My driving license.

+**You have an accident on a rural road.
+How do you secure the scene of the accident site?**
+- I turn on my hazard lights immediately.
+- If necessary, I want other vehicles, by using hand signs for example.
+- I set up the warning triangle in a well visible position about 100m from the scene of the accident.

+**At which time of the day do you have to record with an increased game pass?**
+- At dawn.
+- At dusk.
+- ~~At noon.~~

+**Under what emergency numbers can you call the police and the emergency services in Germany?**
+- ~~115~~
+- 110
+- 112

+**You are the first to arrive at the scene of an act of an accident where there are injured people.
+You secure the scene of the accident and have gained an overview of the situation.
+What else do you have to do?**
+- I have to notify the emergency services.
+- I have to deliver fast aid to the injured.
+- ~~I have to document the accident.~~

+**You have damaged are parked vehicle.
+Though you have waited for a reasonable length of time, there is no sign of the other driver.
+What must you do?**
+- ~~You may leave the scene of the accident without taking further action.~~
+- Leave your name and address on the damaged vehicle and immediately report the accident to the police.
+- ~~It is sufficient to give your name and address to a witness who was not involved.~~

+**You are the first person to arrive at the scene of an accident with injured persons.
+What should you do first as a rule?**
+- ~~Check the seriousness of the injuries.~~
+- ~~Drive to the next telephone box and call the rescue service.~~
+- Make the scene of the accident safe.

+**What must you do if game animal suddenly appears in the full name of your headlights?**
+- Immediately dip your headlights.
+- Sound the horn on brake.
+- ~~Proceed on full beam.~~

+**For which purpose is a horn allowed to be used outside built-up areas?**
+- As a warning signal.
+- ~~As a calling signal.~~
+- As an overtaking signal.

+**What should you do if you see a vehicle with this hazard light on?**
+- ~~I continue driving just as before.~~
+- I ready it myself for hazards occurring suddenly.
+- I reduce my speed.

+**If the horn does not work, what can be the reason?**
+- ~~Defective starter.~~
+- Blown fuse.
+- The horn’s operating device is defective.

+**Where is it permitted to flush headlights to indicate your intention to overtake?**
+- In daylight outside built-up areas.
+- In darkness outside built-up areas.
+- ~~In darkness in built-up areas.~~

+**For which purposes is a horn allowed to be used in built-up areas?**
+- ~~As an overtaking signal.~~
+- As a warning signal.
+- ~~As a calling signal.~~

+**What do hazard warning lights draw your attention to?**
+- To school buses with children boarding or alighting.
+- To vehicles which have broken down.
+- To a traffic congestion.

+**What can prevent you from hearing warning signals?**
+- The exhaust being too loud.
+- Having the radio on too loud.
+- Using headphones.